coreos/fleet/Documentation/deployment.md

 ### SSH Keys

 The `corectl` client tool uses SSH to interact with a coreinit cluster.
 It utilizes agent forwarding, which means each client's public SSH key must be authorized to access each `coreinit` machine.

+Included in the [coreinit source](../contrib/corectl-inject-ssh.sh) is a script that will help distribute SSH keys across a coreinit cluster running on CoreOS.